 And that’s a wrap on my Murcia food guide!
 Have I missed anything?
 Scroll down to share your top tips in the comments.

-READ MORE: If you’re heading to Murcia, you should also check out my 48-hour guide to help plan your time there!
+Check out my 48-hour guide to help plan your time there!